-Doctor of Education and Doctor of Philosophy
+Doctor of Education and Doctor of Philosophy with Emphasis in Adult Education

 Admission to the University of Southern Mississippi's graduate programs in Educational Leadership and Research is selective.
 Regular admission is contingent on having graduated from a college or university accredited by a recognized regional accrediting agency.
 In addition, the graduate admissions committees of the Department recommend admittance only for those applicants whose academic background, work experience, demonstrated leadership, and communication skills meet the challenging demands of graduate programs in Educational Leadership and Research.
 In evaluating applications, the admission committees utilize separate criteria in each degree program offered.